 Long-Term Emotional Abuse

 I often hear women say, “I don’t feel safe or heard in my marriage.”
 When I ask them to explain, sometimes it’s hard for them to articulate what is happening.
 Why is that?
-Because the victim of emotional abuse has been told repeatedly that they are the problem, that they are making up their concerns, that they are the perpetrators of abuse.
+Because a victim of emotional abuse has been told repeatedly that they are the problem, that they are making up their concerns, that they are the perpetrators of abuse.

-Four Aspects of Emotional Abuse
+Three Aspects of Emotional Abuse

 - An assault on identity, worth, and value

 - Use of anger as a weapon of control

 Focusing on these central aspects of emotional abuse, you will have a greater understanding of this hidden problem and feel empowered to seek change.
 We cannot heal from something unless we name it, own it, and set upon a clear path of healing.

 We at The Marriage Recovery Center have developed a comprehensive path of healing for individuals and couples whose marriages are impacted by narcissistic and emotional abuse.
 Based on our Healing Together philosophy, men learn to recognize and dismantle their abusive behaviors in a program called The Core, while the women go on their own healing journey in a corollary program called Redeemed.
 Finally, when appropriate, we bring couples together for intensive couples counseling.